DavidCico/Enhanced-Event-Driven-Backtester/README.md

   <li><div align="justify"><code>HistoricMySQLDataHandler</code> designed to read a MySQL database for each requested symbol from disk, and provides an interface to obtain the "latest" bar in a manner identical to a live trading interface.</div></li>
   <li><div align="justify"><code>MovingAverageCrossOverStrat</code> to carry out a basic Moving Average Crossover strategy with a short/long simple weighted moving average.</div></li>
   <li><div align="justify"><code>ETFDailyForecastStrategy</code> to carry out a forecast prediction of the price of an ETF on next day, and enter/exit trades based on that prediction.</div></li>
+  <li><div align="justify"><code>OLSMRStratedy</code> to generate signals on a trading pair (should follow a mean reversion pattern to be tested), using rolling OLS method to find the best hedging ratio between 2 assets timeseries.
+Position signals are then generated based on exceeding z_scores, whether we are currently having positions in the market, or needing to exit.</div></li>

 </ul>

 ## Getting Started